vitorpereiraa/parallel-image-processing/report/README.md

 |forkjoin_50000           |5      |1814.683049 |377.929352         |1756.662853    |85.996278                    |1816.207823                |9.813743                   |1639.250266             |7.609206                 |
 |multithreaded            |5      |1741.859044 |229.454573         |1708.515700    |9.167169                     |1829.304097                |19.511226                  |1643.781434             |74.198657                |
 |sequential               |5      |230.278223  |6.478090           |203.068864     |11.000674                    |207.602722                 |2.369742                   |203.815801              |1.730318                 |

+Taking a look at the results in the comparison of garbage collectors, we can see the that best garbage collector for the sequential approach is the Serial Garbage Collector, which makes sense since it is the one which is best suited for single processor machines and can't take advantage of multiprocessor hardware.
+The best garbage collectors for the multithreaded and threadpool-based approaches are the Z Garbage Collector and G1 Garbage Collector, having very similar results across the table.

 ## Blur Filter